 Cochrane is an independent international not-for-profit organization, dedicated to making up-to-date, accurate information about the effects of healthcare readily available worldwide.
 It produces and disseminates systematic reviews of healthcare interventions and promotes the search for evidence in the form of clinical trials and other studies of interventions.
 The Cochrane Collaboration was founded in 1993 and named after the British epidemiologist, Archie Cochrane (pictured below).
 In 2014 the organisation shortened its name to Cochrane.
+The funding of the Cochrane Work Review Group is completely independent of Cochrane as an overarching organisation.

 The major product of Cochrane is the Cochrane Database of Systematic Reviews which is published as the biggest part of The Cochrane Library.